 Tell us a bit about yourself and your business.

-My name is Shannon McLay, and I’m a financial planner who left a “traditional” financial services firm to start my own company, NextGen Financial, because I felt traditional financial services firms did not have the tools or resources to help people who are starting out and trying to build assets while also managing debt.
+My name is Shannon McLay, and I’m a financial planner who left a “traditional” financial services firm to start my own company, The Financial Gym.
+I felt traditional financial services firms did not have the tools or resources to help people who are starting out and trying to build assets while also managing debt.
 I realized that the key to long-term personal financial success is a commitment to financial fitness and making smart financial choices.

-In 2015, I plan to grow my practice by launching The Financial Gym, which will be a franchised full service financial planning company where people of all financial sizes can go to get and stay Financially Fit.
-Through my blog, Financially Blonde, my book, Train Your Way To Financial Fitness, my podcast, Martinis and Your Money and my companies, I am committed to making financial fitness fun, easy and accessible for others.
+The Financial Gym is a franchised full-service financial planning company where people of all financial sizes can go to get and stay Financially Fit.
+Through my blog, Financially Blonde, my book, Train Your Way To Financial Fitness, my podcast, Martinis and Your Money, and my companies, I am committed to making financial fitness fun, easy and accessible for others.

 Why did you want to own your own business?

 While I was working as a financial advisor for a large wealth management company, I saw a need for financial planning for people with less than the $250,000 asset minimum my company required.
 Most financial firms want this population to utilize cheaper online resources or apps.
 However, most people are not motivated to make financial changes just using an app or a website.
 The only way I saw the potential to serve this severely under-served population was to start my own company.